Menu

 Toys for Thought

 Have you ever asked yourself, “What toys should I give my children?
 What will he be most entertained by?
 What will she learn the most from?”
-Walking down the toy isles at your local Target or Wal-mart can be very overwhelming – most of your choices involve batteries and high tech finesse.
-What If I told you the best options are the most simplest?
-As parents and caregivers, we want to encourage and support children’s sense of wonder.
-By giving them the right tools (or toys), children will flourish while they discover how the world works around them.
+Walking down the toy aisles at your local Target or Wal-mart can be very overwhelming – most of your choices involve batteries and high tech finesse.

 1. Spinning Tops